 Lime wedges, for serving

-Preheat oven to 425°F. Toss squash with 2 tablespoons oil, season with salt, and spread in an even layer on a rimmed baking sheet.
+Preheat oven to 425°F (220°C).
+Toss squash with 2 tablespoons oil, season with salt, and spread in an even layer on a rimmed baking sheet.
 Roast squash, stirring occasionally, until browned and tender, about 35 minutes.

-In a dry skillet, toast ancho chilies over high heat, turning once, until fragrant.
+In a dry skillet, toast ancho chiles over high heat, turning once, until fragrant.
 Let cool, then tear into pieces.

-Using a blender or stick blender, blend soup until completely smooth.
+Using a countertop blender or immersion blender, blend soup until completely smooth.
 Season with salt and add sugar 1 teaspoon at a time to balance the flavor, if needed.